SciTools/iris/docs/src/further_topics/dask_best_practices/dask_pp_to_netcdf.rst

 This is significantly smaller than the `size which Dask recommends
 <https://docs.dask.org/en/latest/array-chunks.html>`_.
 Bear in mind that the
-ideal chunk size depends on the platform you are running on (for this example, the code is being run on a desktop with 8 CPU's).
+ideal chunk size depends on the platform you are running on (for this example, the code is being run on a desktop with 8 CPUs).
 In this case, we have 23460 small chunks.
 We can reduce the number of chunks by rechunking before saving:

 .. code-block:: python